steverozen/Misc-PCAWG7-code/README.md

 * gaddy-gram.R, for plotting figures such as the "snake plots", a.k.a. "hamburger plots" a.k.a "Gaddy grams" at e.g https://cancer.sanger.ac.uk/cosmic/signatures/SBS/SBS1.tt.

-The raw data plotted are in the .csv files at https://www.synapse.org/#!Synapse:syn11804040.
+The raw data plotted in the paper are in the .csv files at https://www.synapse.org/#!Synapse:syn11804040.
 However, Some tumours were excluded from the plots:

 * For all tumors and mutation types we required > 0.9 reconstruction accuracy.